XcooBee/xcoobee-cookie-kit/packages/xcoobee-cookie-kit-web/README.md

 The XcooBee classification system broadly places cookies into one of the following types:

-- Required or Application Cookies
+- Required or Application Cookies (always loaded)
 - Personalization Cookies
 - Statistics Cookies
 - Advertising and Marketing Cookies